cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/RAI in Model Selection.rst

         .. image::  /images/Select_project.png

 - We can go to Metric Graphs
-- Metric Graphs shows here how individual parameters and metrics have changed during model development
+- Metric Graphs show here how individual parameters and metrics have changed during model development

 .. container:: toggle, toggle-hidden